CSSE6400/2025-p1-ajsmith19/README.md

 There are [resources](https://www.makeareadme.com) available to help you write a good README file.

 ## Running the API
+To install flask, run:
+poetry add flask

+If flask needs updating, simply run (this will generate the poetry.lock file): poetry update flask

 To run the API on port 6400, run on a terminal: poetry run flask --app todo run -p 6400